Carrington Event: Auroras

 Auroras were seen around the world in the northern and southern hemispheres.
-The aurora borealis over the Rocky Mountains in the United States was so bright that the glow woke gold miners, who were reported to have begun to prepare breakfast because they thought it was morning.
+The aurora borealis over the Rocky Mountains in the United States was so bright that the glow awakened gold miners, who were reported to have begun to prepare breakfast because they thought it was morning.
 It was also reported that people in the north-eastern United States could read a newspaper by the aurora's light.
 The aurora was also visible from the poles to low latitude areas such as south-central Mexico, Cuba, Hawaii, Queensland, southern Japan and China, New Zealand, and even at lower latitudes very close to the equator, such as Colombia.